 "What's wrong?"
 Stacy called from the bottom of the staircase.
 "Is it Conner?
-Has he been hurt?"
+Has he hurt himself?"

-Kelly entered the master bedroom, his wife not far behind.
+Kelly barged into the master bedroom, his wife not far behind.
 Both of them saw that their room was in shambles.
 Drawers had been pulled out of the dresser, and their contents strewn about the room.
-Lying in a pile of Stacy's lingerie and sleepwear was the body of the man who had broken into the house.
-A bloody crowbar was on the floor next to the body.
+Lying in a pile of Stacy's lingerie and sleepwear was the body of the robber who had broken into their house.
+A bloody crowbar was on the floor next to him.

-The mother's scream rent the air.
-"Where's Conner?"
+The mother's scream of terror rent the air.

 Kelly raced down the hall to his son's bedroom, fearing the worst.
 He braced himself and opened the door.

 "Oh, no!"
-Stacy shrieked behind him when she saw her son lying on his bed, his pajamas stained with blood.
+Stacy shrieked behind him when she glimpsed her son lying on his bed, his pajamas stained with blood.

 "Thank God!
 He's still alive," Kelly said as he ran toward the boy.

-The boy was unharmed; the blood was not his own.
-Once Stacy was sure her son was in no immediate danger, her fear turned to anger.
+Miraculously, the child was unharmed; the blood on his nightclothes was not his own.
+Once Stacy was sure that her son was in no danger, her fear turned to anger.

 "I saw Belsnickel," Conner explained, his eyes wide with wonder.

-"That wasn't Belsnickel," Kelly said.
+"That wasn't Belsnickel," Kelly said, suddenly feeling guilty about filling his son's head with stories.
 "It was a thief who broke into the house and tried to rob us."

 "Don't you realize he might have killed you?"
 Stacy cried.
-"You should never have come into the house while we were out."
+"You should never have come into the house while we were gone."

-It was Kelly who suddenly realized the danger his son faced.
-There was a dead body in the next room, and that corpse's blood was on Conner's pajamas.
+It was Kelly who finally realized the danger his son faced.
+There was a dead body in the next room, and the corpse's blood was on Conner's pajamas.